Plaintiff Attorney: Martin Alvey

 The plaintiff in this case brought a suit for personal injuries against a hotel when she allegedly stepped into a pothole while walking across the property’s parking lot.
-Smith Freed Eberhard partner Matt Ukishima successfully defended his client, with the case settling for only a fraction of plaintiff’s initial demands.
+Smith Freed Eberhard successfully defended its client, with the case settling for only a fraction of plaintiff’s initial demands.

 The plaintiff was staying at the hotel on the Oregon coast and claimed that during the evening she was walking her dog from her hotel room across the hotel’s dimly lit parking lot when she stepped awkwardly into the hole.
 It was undisputed that the plaintiff suffered a distal fibula fracture to her ankle.